 You do not need to be legally blind to use our services -- if standard print has become difficult for you, a friend, or a family member, please call

 Schools and facilities that have eligible clients or patients are also welcome!
 We do 99% of our business through the mail, so you need never leave the comfort of your own home.

 Eligibility for Braille & Talking Book Library (BTBL)

-Eligible individuals are children or adults unable to use conventional print materials because of the following:
+Eligible individuals are Michigan residents unable to use conventional print materials because of at least one of the following:

 Blind: Visual acuity of 20/200 or less in the better eye with correcting glasses or the widest diameter of visual field subtending an angular distance no greater than 20 degrees.

 Visual Disability: Unable to read standard printed materials without special aids other than regular glasses.